HomeTentsTents by SizeThe 14 Best 4 Person Tents for Camping & Backpacking in 2026

 We try to pick and choose the tents with the highest weather resistance possible, but we also like to factor affordability into the mix as well.

-If you are looking for the most Weather Resistant 4 person tent, then you’ll want to focus on the NEMO Wagontop or the Mountain Hardwear Trango Tent.
+If you are looking for the most Weather Resistant 4 person tent, then you'll want to focus on the Mountain Hardwear Trango Tent.

 Those tents will come at a cost though, so if you are trying to find the most affordable Weather Resistant 4-person tent possible, then you'll want to take a closer look at the Kelty Grand Mesa 4, REI Co-op Base Camp 4 or the ALPS Mountaineering Lynx 4-Person Tent which will give you better value as they still are high quality weather-proof tents.